Not Optimized for the Real World

 We know that you can’t take any risks with your electronics, especially when you’re halfway around the world.
 When you open the Outbreaker Backpack’s back panel, your laptop stays in place, thanks to a secure velcro tab.
 That back panel is even padded against unexpected jostles or bumps that inevitably happen on the road.

-At security checkpoints, unzip that back panel and please, sir, leave your laptop in its fleece-lined sleeve.
+At security checkpoints, unzip that back panel and leave your laptop in its fleece-lined sleeve.
 Soon, you’re clear of the checkpoint with time to spare at your gate, perfect to kick back and finish reading your book.

 Ultra-Light = Sacrifices

 When you seek to make the lightest bag possible, you end up sacrificing on other features.
 Unzip the Avionette and you’ll quickly see what Flight 001 skimped on: internal organization.

 On the open panel is one big zippered pocket that runs the entire length and width of the suitcase.

 One big pocket doesn’t aid in organizing your bag; it only makes packing more cumbersome.
 Combined with the fact that this pocket is made out of the same material as the rest of the bag, so it'll be difficult to tell what is located where.

 We want your backpack to be your greatest travel asset.
 That’s why we designed interior zippered pockets made out of helpful see-through mesh.
 Unzip Tortuga’s main compartment to find seven -- yes, 7, count ‘em! -- zippered pockets to split up that big empty space.